-I normally begin these introductions with a brief upo on what has happened since last newsletter, but it is diffir know where to start in deso how all of our lives - profes and personal - have chang
+I normally begin these introductions with a brief upon introductions with a brief upon what has happened since last newsletter, but it is difficult in the second where to start in descent with the second last of our lives - professional - have changed and personal - have changed lanuary.

-January.
-What is consistent acre the membership is that as busy as ever.
-Data is plank of infrastructure fight against this pande community is reflectin tracking, immunity te government-backed baring, the develop naring, the develop
+What is consistent acro the membership is that is as busy as ever.
+Data is plank of infrastructure fight against this pand community is reflectin community is reflectin tracking, immunity te government-backed government-backed aring, the develop